betajippity/betajippity.github.io/_posts/2021-10-25-takua-on-m1-max.md

 The reason I've stuck to smaller scenes is because high-end workstation-class arm64 processors so far just have not existed; while large server-class arm64 processors with large core counts and tons of memory do exist, these server-class processors are mostly found in huge server farms and supercomputers and are not readily available for general use.
 For general use, the only arm64 options so far have been low-power single-board computers like the Raspberry Pi 4 that are nowhere near capable of running large rendering workloads, or phones and tablets that don't have software or operating systems or interfaces suitable for professional 3D applications, or M1-based Macs.
 I have been using an M1 Mac Mini for the past year, but while the M1 performance-wise punches way above what a 15 watt TDP typically would suggest, the M1 only supports up to 16 GB of RAM and only represents Apple's _entry_ into Apple Silicon based Macs.
-The M1 Pro and M1 Max, however, are are Apple's first high powered arm64-based chips targetted at professional workloads, meant for things like high-end rendering and many other creative workloads; by extension, the M1 Pro and M1 Max are also the first arm64 chips of their class in the world with wide general availability.
+The M1 Pro and M1 Max, however, are are Apple's first high powered arm64-based chips targeted at professional workloads, meant for things like high-end rendering and many other creative workloads; by extension, the M1 Pro and M1 Max are also the first arm64 chips of their class in the world with wide general availability.
 So, in this post, answering the question "how well do high-end rendering workloads run on workstation-class arm64" really means examining how well the M1 Pro and M1 Max can do rendering.

 Spoiler: the answer is _extremely well_; all of the renders in the post were rendered on the 14-inch MacBook Pro with an M1 Max chip.